mongodb/mongo-python-driver/doc/examples/high_availability.rst

 Replica-set members can be `tagged
 <http://www.mongodb.org/display/DOCS/Data+Center+Awareness>`_ according to any
 criteria you choose.
-By default, ReplicaSetConnection ignores tags when choosing a member to read from, but it can be configured with the ``tag_sets`` parameter. ``tag_sets`` must be a list of dictionaries, each dict providing tag values that the replica set member must match.
-ReplicaSetConnection tries each set of tags in turn until it finds a set of tags with at least one matching member.
-For example, to prefer reads from the New York data center, but fall back to the San Francisco data center, tag your replica set members according to their location and create a ReplicaSetConnection like so:
+By default, MongoReplicaSetClient ignores tags when choosing a member to read from, but it can be configured with the ``tag_sets`` parameter. ``tag_sets`` must be a list of dictionaries, each dict providing tag values that the replica set member must match.
+MongoReplicaSetClient tries each set of tags in turn until it finds a set of tags with at least one matching member.
+For example, to prefer reads from the New York data center, but fall back to the San Francisco data center, tag your replica set members according to their location and create a MongoReplicaSetClient like so:

-  >>> rsc = ReplicaSetConnection(
+  >>> rsc = MongoReplicaSetClient(
   ...     "morton.local:27017",
   ...     replicaSet='foo'
   ...     read_preference=ReadPreference.SECONDARY,
   ...     tag_sets=[{'dc': 'ny'}, {'dc': 'sf'}]
   ... )

-ReplicaSetConnection tries to find secondaries in New York, then San Francisco, and raises :class:`~pymongo.errors.AutoReconnect` if none are available.
+MongoReplicaSetClient tries to find secondaries in New York, then San Francisco, and raises :class:`~pymongo.errors.AutoReconnect` if none are available.
 As an additional fallback, specify a final, empty tag set, ``{}``, which means "read from any member that matches the mode, ignoring tags."

 **secondary_acceptable_latency_ms**:

-If multiple members match the mode and tag sets, ReplicaSetConnection reads from among the nearest members, chosen according to ping time.
+If multiple members match the mode and tag sets, MongoReplicaSetClient reads from among the nearest members, chosen according to ping time.
 By default, only members whose ping times are within 15 milliseconds of the nearest are used for queries.
 You can choose to distribute reads among members with higher latencies by setting ``secondary_acceptable_latency_ms`` to a larger number.
-In that case, ReplicaSetConnection distributes reads among matching members within ``secondary_acceptable_latency_ms`` of the closest member's ping time.
+In that case, MongoReplicaSetClient distributes reads among matching members within ``secondary_acceptable_latency_ms`` of the closest member's ping time.

 Health Monitoring
 '''''''''''''''''

-When ReplicaSetConnection is initialized it launches a background task to monitor the replica set for changes in:
+When MongoReplicaSetClient is initialized it launches a background task to monitor the replica set for changes in:

 * Health: detect when a member goes down or comes up, or if a different member